Should I buy Unilever stock in 2025?

 Analysis

-Large market cap reflects Unilever’s resilience and scale in the global consumer sector.
+Large market cap reflects Unilever’s global scale and investor confidence.

 📈 Revenue